+and recoup damages on account of the trauma he suffered).
 But no one had much of an idea who the victim was.
 That was a constant.

-Finally-after receiving enough double takes from people

-who couldn't believe a white guy was in their neighborhood at such a late hour-I made it to where the yellow police tape separated the civilians from the professionals.

-The cops had put up some portable lights, allowing me to see into the back of the vacant lot.
+Finally-after receiving enough double takes from people who couldn't believe a white guy was in their neighborhood at such The cops had put up some portable lights, allowing me to see into the back of the vacant lot.
 Sure enough, the body appeared to be exactly where I had seen the bloodstains earlier in the week.
 The corpse was covered with a white sheet, with only the sneaker-clad feet sticking out.
 I was beginning to think we were just going to have to wait on the police for an ID.
 And then I saw it, lying no more than three feet from the body: a backpack adorned with soda can tabs.
-Rashan Reeves's backpack.

-I dropped to one knee.
+Rashan Reeves's I dropped to one knee.
 It was either take a knee or topple over.
-A few hours earlier, Rashan Reeves had been riding in my car, asking me about what it was like to be a newspaper reporter, alive and inquisitive, possibly beginning to consider a world with alternatives beyond pushing drugs.
-And now he was just one more dead drug dealer, his life-and whatever potential he had-oozing out of him onto the dried weeds in some frozen vacant lot.
+A few hours earlier, Rashan Reeves had been riding in my car, asking me about what it was like to be a newspaper reporter, alive and inquisitive, possibly beginning to consider a world a late hour-I made it to where the vellow police tape separated the civilians from the professionals.